 In April 2010, the Financial Accounting Standards Board ("FASB") issued a standards update providing guidance on defining a milestone and determining when it may be appropriate to apply the milestone method of revenue recognition.
 Consideration that is contingent on achievement of a milestone in its entirety may be recognized as revenue in the period in which the milestone is achieved only if the milestone is judged to meet certain criteria to be considered substantive.
-This update is effective for milestones achieved in fiscal years, and interim periods within those years, beginning on or after June 15, 2010, with early adoption permitted.
-This standards update is not expected to have a material impact on the Company's financial statements.
+This update was effective for milestones achieved in fiscal years, and interim periods within those years, beginning on or after June 15, 2010 (July 1, 2010 for the Company) and did not have a material impact on the Company's financial statements.